 The costs of maintaining and servicing this equipment on a regular basis is also significant and it’s worth considering outsourcing on this basis alone.

 A key benefit of outsourced warehousing is the flexibility it offers your business.
-You no longer need to worry about long term property leases nor the cost of empty racking during the year to ensure you have space available for the peak season.
-You will also have an incentive to keep stock levels low, as you will only be paying for what you use, rather than the fixed cost of your own warehouse.
+You no longer need to worry about long term property leases nor the cost of empty racking during quieter periods to ensure you have space available for the peak season.
+You will also have an additional incentive to keep stock levels low, as you will only be paying for what you use, rather than the fixed cost of your own warehouse.

 A shared resource is likely to be a cheaper resource – because your 3PL provider is spreading their overheads across multiple clients.